 Does Z treatment effect the impact of X drug onto Y symptoms?

-Moderated regression analysis: This is a regression based technique that is used to identify the moderator variable.
+This regression-based technique identifies the moderator.
 To explain how MRA technique works, we can use the following example:

 (2)